KhalidSAlharthy/5-DOF-Robotic-Arm-3D-Design-in-Tinkercad/README.md

 # 5-DOF-Robotic-Arm-3D-Design-in-Tinkercad
-This project features a 3D model of a 5 Degrees of Freedom (DOF) robotic arm, designed using Tinkercad 3D.
+A 3D-designed 5 Degrees of Freedom (DOF) Robotic Arm, designed using Tinkercad 3D.
 The arm is ideal for educational purposes, prototyping concepts, and exploring mechanical structure and movement in robotics.

 ---

 # 📌 Project Overview
-The robotic arm consists of five movable joints:
+The model includes five independently rotating joints—mimicking the structure of real robotic manipulators—allowing it to perform a range of movements such as lifting, rotating, extending, and gripping.

 - Base Rotation